 Appraisal prompts Impact - Description Impact - Symbol realm or enhancements to the public realm? to be fully considered at planning application stage.
 However, the policy does not refer to built-heritage assets.
 The policy could be strengthened in this respect.
 The supporting text to Policy RC2 refers to underused river corridor sites.
 Whilst the built up area around the County Bridge has heritage value there may be scope for sense of place to be strengthened were development to take place which resulted in both conservation/enhancement of a heritage asset and which resulted in better use of the sites in this location.
 Whilst the SEA concludes the policy could be strengthened to include reference to the need to conserve or enhance all built heritage assets and their setting, the SEA registers a potential positive impact.
 Since the policy is an aspirational one and is dependent on a proposal for the actual delivery.
 This impact is uncertain 2.
 The policy could also potentially lead to a better public realm if it resulted in increased occupation of currently underutilised sites.
 Since the policy is an aspirational one and is dependent on a proposal for the actual delivery.
 This impact is uncertain U+ NB: Possible reasonable alternatives are identified as part of this assessment as follows: a) the policy could be strengthened to include reference to the need to conserve or enhance all built heritage assets and their setting 1.
 Would the policy deliver development that would incorporate the principles of Secure by Design, reducing the potential for crime 1.
 The intention driving Policy RC2 is understood to be a drive to encourage use of currently underused river corridor sites.
 This would have the potential to address any current issues there may be regarding crime or unsociable behaviour associated with unoccupied building.
 However, there is no evidence to indicate there are any existing issues. = realm or enhancements to the public realm?
-1. Would the policy deliver development that would incorporate the principles of Secure by Design, reducing the realm or enhancements to the public realm? to be fully considered at planning application stage.
-However, the policy does not refer to built-heritage assets.
-The policy could be strengthened in this respect.
+1. Would the policy deliver development that would incorporate the principles of Secure by Design, reducing the realm or enhancements to the public realm?
 The supporting text to Policy RC2 refers to underused river corridor sites.
-Whilst the built up area around the County Bridge has heritage value there may be scope for sense of place to be strengthened were development to take place which resulted in both conservation/enhancement of a heritage asset and which resulted in better use of the sites in this location.
+Whilst the built up area around the County Bridge has heritage value there may be scope for sense of place to be strengthened which resulted in both conservation/enhancement of a heritage assets and which resulted in both conservation/enhancement of a heritage asset and which resulted in better use of the sites in this location.
 Whilst the SEA concludes the policy could be strengthened to include reference to the need to conserve or enhance all built heritage assets and their setting, the SEA registers a potential positive impact.
 Since the policy is an aspirational one and is dependent on a proposal for the actual delivery.
 This impact is uncertain 2.
 The policy could also potentially lead to a better public realm if it resulted in increased occupation of currently underutilised sites.
 Since the policy is an aspirational one and is dependent on a proposal for the actual delivery.
 This impact is uncertain NB: Possible reasonable alternatives are identified as part of this assessment as follows: a) the policy could be strengthened to include reference to the need to conserve or enhance all built heritage assets and their setting 1.
 Would the policy deliver development that would incorporate the principles of Secure by Design, reducing the